Hi, I'm Will!

 My work is an expression of my love for people, relationships, and communities.

 I believe that people are capable of achieving their very best.
 My ability to honor the complexity of individuals and relationships—including partnerships, families, and communities—is a significant gift that I bring to my work as a therapist.
 I am also passionate about social justice, and I understand the realities, complexities, and impacts of oppression, privilege, and power on everyday life.
 I practice in a way that is culturally-grounded so that you can bring the wholeness of your self and your relationships to our work together.

 I know what it is like to live in a world that does not value integral parts of my whole self.

-I am also grateful for my own healing journeys and the exploration of my identities and desires, much of which led me to my current work as a therapist.
+My own healing journeys and the exploration of my identities and desires are part of what led me to my current work as a therapist.
 My experiences have taught me to connect with people with compassion and empathy, whether the struggles experienced are shared or unique.

 I am authentic, friendly, and totally human.